Frequently Asked Questions

 Academic and non-academic accessories will be distributed directly from the appropriate sponsor of the association, organization, club, or group prior to the ceremony.
 Please contact your group's sponsor for more information.

-Diplomas will be mailed to all graduated students four to six weeks following the graduation date.
-Graduated students will receive a confirmation once it is mailed.
+Diplomas will be mailed to all graduating students four to six weeks following the graduation date.
+Graduated students will receive a confirmation once it is sent.

 Ticketing Questions